What are the differences between alcoholic and non-alcoholic beers? How about no-alcohol and low-alcohol beers? Get the facts with our handy guide…

 ‘Alcohol-free’ or non-alcohol beer does contain a small amount of alcohol (up to 0.05% ABV).
 This is because some alcohol naturally forms as part of the brewing process.

-‘Alcohol-free’ beers do tend to contain fewer calories.
+‘Alcohol-free’ beers do tend to contain fewer calories than alcoholic beers.
 Drinks also labelled as ‘light’ beers usually have less alcohol and fewer calories.

 How is non-alcoholic or low-alcoholic beer made?